amyconroy/play/README.md

 <b> SERVER : C </b>

 Our server has currently been set up by following a tutorial to set up express.

-// BY WEDNESDAY to reach a B by Wednesday submission : have to deal with port numbs / URL validation / content negotiation for old browsers / redirections to browsers/ UTF-8
+We have been looking in to https and certificates as well as other issues, and will also deal with port numbers/URL validation/content negotiation and redirections to bring our grade up to an A.

 <b> DATABASE : C </b>

-// BY WEDNESDAY aiming for a B by dealing with callbacks and the below:

-As well as manually creating a database and extracting data from it in our server, we also update and insert data from the login and products pages.
+We have currently written some of the callbacks for inserting and updating the data in our database, and have manually created our database as well.
 We update user details when they create an account, and update data based on the products that they buy.
-(This is just an example for a login, but don't want to use +userid and +password) Login route -> connection.query("SELECT * FROM users WHERE userid = ?
-AND password = ?",[
-     req.body.userid,
-     req.body.password
-    ],function(error, results){});
-To prevent constructing an explicit SQL string and making vulnerable to SQL injection.
+We also plan to organise our database access in to a separate server-side module to bring our grade up to an A. To prevent constructing an explicit SQL string and making vulnerable to SQL injection, we will update the way we insert data.
-For Registration route -> parameter validation, to make sure username is unique, password is longer than say 8 letters contains numbers, a capital, and a special character.
-This would have the insert.

 <b> DYNAMIC PAGES : C </b>

-// BY WEDNESDAY aiming for a B: use more features of handlebars / organise in a more sophisticated way.

 We have delivered dynamic pages by inserting data into templates on the server side, and have currently created a simple dynamic delivery system.
-We also want to pull data from DB for a current user that is loggen in, to display profile.
+We are using the handlebars templating engine to dynamically serve our HTML pages.
+We plan to do more of our own programming to organise it better and remove the redundancy of the headers, as we have spent a lot of time researching this we expect this will bring our grade up to an A.